neurocline/neurocline.github.io/_papers/survey-of-programming-language-packaging-systems.markdown

 # Nuget (Windows) - 2010

 Microsoft does have Nuget, with the Chocolatey front-end, as a package manager.
 It's not really a programming language package manager, but is a hybrid in between a distribution package manager and a dependency/build tool package manager.

+It's also Windows-specific at the moment, so it's a cross between a language package manager and an OS package manager like dpkg.

 # Crate (Rust) - 2013